argelius/angular2-quiz-sample/README.md

-# Angular 2 Todo App
+# Angular 2 Kanji Quiz App

-Angular 2 is not packaged or ready for production... but this is a todo app with it.
+This was forked from David East's [Angular2 Todo App](https://github.com/davideast/ng2do).

 ### Installation